 AI Governance for Canadian Wealth-Management Firms

 Advisors are already using AI tools.
-The question for a Canadian wealth-management firm is not whether to allow it but how to allow it without leaking client information.
-A short governance approach answers that.
+The live question for a Canadian wealth-management firm is how to allow that use while client information stays inside the firm’s control.
+A short governance approach answers that, and CIRO now asks dealers to describe theirs.

 Talk to Fusion